Mike Ford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff paces the league.

-- The Twins' 3.71 team ERA ranks second across all MLB pitching staffs.
+- The Twins' 3.69 team ERA ranks first across all league pitching staffs.

-- The Twins surrender the seventh-fewest home runs in baseball (108 total, 1.1 per game).
+- Twins pitchers combine to allow the ninth-fewest home runs in baseball (110 total, 1.1 per game).

-- Maeda (2-5) gets the starting nod for the Twins in his 10th start of the season.
-He's put together a 5.10 ERA in 42 1/3 innings pitched, with 50 strikeouts.

-- His last appearance was on Thursday against the Seattle Mariners, when the righty went 6 1/3 innings, surrendering two earned runs while allowing three hits.
+- The right-hander last appeared on Thursday against the Seattle Mariners, when he tossed five innings, allowing two earned runs while giving up six hits.

-- The 35-year-old has a 5.10 ERA and 10.6 strikeouts per nine innings in nine games this season, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.